A convolutional-neural-network estimator of CMB constraints on dark matter energy injection: CMB constraints on energy injection from DM

 Here $\mathcal{N}_{\rm DM}$ is treated as a model-independent parameter.
-For any given DM annihilation channel, the value of $\mathcal{N}_{\rm DM}$ can be computed from Eq.~\eqref{Eq:energy_injection_s-wave}.
+For any given DM annihilation channel, the values of $\mathcal{N}_{\rm DM}(z)$ can be computed using Eq.~\eqref{Eq:energy_injection_s-wave} for each redshift bin.
 We tabulate $\mathcal{N}_{\rm DM}$ and their resulting $\chi_{i}^2$ for later usage.
-In case of no correlation among the bins, the value of $c_{ij}$ is just a normalization factor $1/n$.
+In case of no correlation among the bins, the value of $C_{ij}$ is just a normalization factor $1/n$.
 By contrast, the components can be negative for $i\neq j$ in the presence of correlation.
-To construct the residual likelihood map, for simplicity we assume $c_{ij} = 0 $ for $i\neq j$, which is adequate as long as the DM contribution is small.
+For simplicity, here we assume $C_{ij} = 0$ for $i\neq j$, which is adequate as long as the DM contribution is small.
+The correlation will automatically be taken into account in the MCMC scans.

 The residual likelihood map for the individual redshift bins is presented in Fig.~\ref{like_map} together with exemplary $dx_e^{\rm DM}/dz$ curves from different DM annihilation channels.
-Here, we define

-where $\chi^2_{\Lambda{\rm CDM}}$ is the statistics strength for the standard $\Lambda$CDM cosmology.
 As indicated by regions with a darker color in Fig.~\ref{like_map}, the CMB power spectra are more sensitive to the energy injection in the redshift range $[600, 1000]$.
 Our findings are in agreement with the observations in Refs.~\cite{Slatyer:2009yq,Slatyer:2012yq,Slatyer:2015jla,Slatyer:2015kla}.
 Besides, this map demonstrates that the derived quantity $dx_e^{\rm DM}/dz$ is indeed a suitable quantity for delineating, in a model-independent fashion, the effect of an arbitrary DM model on the CMB.
+In summary, we would like to emphasize that the residual likelihood map is only used to demonstrate: i) the important redshift-interval for CMB constraints on DM energy injection is $z=[600,1000]$ and ii) $dx_e^{\rm DM}/dz$ and $dT_g^{\rm DM}/dz$ prove capable of characterizing the DM impacts and hence are proper input parameters for neural networks.